Whether you're auditioning a new piece of equipment or just want to check your music system is sounding its best, we have some choice cuts for you.

 Planetary Assault Systems - Desert Races

 English techno producer Luke Slater has been at the top of his game for over 30 years, delivering captivating, complex rhythms from steady grooves of layered instruments.
 Synth peaks and troughs will test your system's dynamics, while solid timing is necessary to keep the momentum.

 View Planetary Assault Systems on Amazon (opens in new tab)

 Like this?
 Try Anna Hidden Beauties (opens in new tab)

 The Mars Volta - Take the Veil Cerpin Taxt

 Excellent production doesn't have to mean shimmer and sheen.
-This Mars Volta track certainly sounds rough around the edges, a test in itself, but there's plenty of bottom end grunt hidden beneath the edgy higher frequencies.
-But we're really including it here for the unorthodox rhythms – your system should be prepared for the full-on assault around the four-minute mark.
+This Mars Volta track certainly sounds rough around the edges – a test in itself – but there's plenty of bottom-end grunt hidden beneath the edgy higher frequencies.
+We're really including it here for the unorthodox rhythms, though – your system should be prepared for the full-on assault around the four-minute mark.

 Like this?
 Try At the Drive In One Armed Scissor (opens in new tab)

 The reciprocating synths, metronomic drums and bent pizzicato double bass notes of Watching You Without Me interlink to create a delicately textured rhythmic gauze ideal for testing your system's timing and rhythmic knack.
 But it’s the dynamics of this track that are truly illuminating, with acres of reverberant space and tonal shade.
 While recounting lyrics about struggling to communicate, Kate Bush switches between soft crooning, softer whispers and murmured ‘secret messages’ with words sung backwards.
 From the studio musicians muttering in opening bars to the wide-pan delayed morse code spelling out ‘S.O.S’ there’s plenty of detail for your system to decipher at the very extremities of audibility.